 - (a) In addition to the other factors listed hereinabove, in determining conditions of pretrial release in child support contempt proceedings, the judicial official may consider the amount of the arrearage of such child support and the payment record of the person charged with contempt. - (b) Cash Appearance Bonds set in child support contempt proceedings shall not be satisfied in any manner other than the deposit of cash.
-G.S.
-15A-531(1). - (c) Once a presiding District Court Judge sets cash Appearance Bonds in child support contempt proceedings, these shall not be modified by a magistrate. - 28.
-First Appearance for Defendants Detained on Secured Appearance Bonds for H & I Felonies and Misdemeanor Offenses.
-A standing order shall be entered establishing the procedures for first appearances for defendants held on H & I felonies and misdemeanors pretrial consistent with the requirements contained within this Bond Policy. - 29.
+N.C.G.S.
+15A-531 (1). - (c) Once a presiding District Court Judge sets cash Appearance Bonds in child support contempt proceedings, these shall not be modified by a magistrate. - 28.
 Detention Bond Hearing.
 In cases where the defendant is intentionally detained pretrial through an unattainably high secured bond, the court must, on its own motion or on motion by a party, hold a prompt Detention Bond Hearing affording the defendant appropriate procedural protection as approved by the United States Supreme Court in United States v.
 Salerno, 481 U.S. 739 (1987).
-At the hearing, the defendant has the right to counsel, to testify, to present evidence and to cross-examine witnesses.
+At the hearing, the defendant has the right to counsel, to testify to present evidence and to cross-examine witnesses.
 In order to continue the Detention Bond, the State must demonstrate probable cause to believe that the defendant committed the charged crime and to prove, by clear and convincing evidence that no conditions of release can reasonable assure the safety of the community or any person and the person's appearance in court as required.
 If the judge determines to continue the detention bond, the case shall be, to the extent practicable, placed on an expedited trial calendar and the judge must make written findings of fact and provide a written statement of reasons for the continuation of the detention bond.

-30. Restrictions upon Defendants in Domestic Violence Cases.
-G.S.
+29. Restrictions upon Defendants in Domestic Violence Cases.
+N.C.G.S.
 15A-534.1.